bigwiv/Biopython-cn/chr18.rst

    defaults to 10, which normally makes the matrix numbers easy to work with.
 -  ``round_digit`` - The digit to round to in the matrix.
-This defaults to 0 (i.?e.?no digits).
+This defaults to 0 (i. e. no digits).

-Once you°Øve got your log odds matrix, you can display it prettily using the function ``print_mat``.
+Once you‚Äôve got your log odds matrix, you can display it prettily using the function ``print_mat``.
 Doing this on our created matrix gives:

 .. code:: verbatim